-This post originally appeared in the February 20, 2020 issue of The Content Technologist with the email subject line "Somewhere along the continuum between Twitter and Shakespeare" and a review of content research software MarketMuse.
+This post originally appeared in the February 20, 2020 issue with the email subject line "Somewhere along the continuum between Twitter and Shakespeare" and a review of content research software MarketMuse.

 From grade school through college I found relief in math applied to language: diagramming sentences or scanning poetry.
 My editorial sensibility loves a Hemingway-esque reduction of sentences.
 I love striking a proverbial red pen through unnecessary verbosity: “in order to” and “just” and every unnecessary adverb or prepositional phrase.
 Reduce the sentence.
 Give meaning through word choice rather than wordiness.
 One of my favorite Nick Cave lyrics is:

 Prolix, prolix: nothing a pair of scissors can’t fix.

 Language processing formulas behave similarly: they break complex text down into component parts and assign meaning, identifying the statistical likelihood that one word or another will occur in relation to another.
 This process assumes that connotation and tone do not exist, or as stated in the documentation of the Word2Vec algorithm:

 Words are simply discrete states like the other data mentioned above